web3senior/DeezStealth/README.md

 - login with [@metamask/sdk](https://metamask.io/sdk/) featuring the ability for users to login with both metamask mobile wallet and metamask browser extension
 - upload .csv file to create stealth addresses for batch sending
-- deezstealth.sol contract deployed to Linea Blockchain
+- [deezstealth.sol]() contract deployed and verified on Linea Goerli Testnet Blockchain

 ## Run